1/90

 Reannealing

-- Denatured, single-stranded DNA can be reannealed if the denaturing condition is slowly removed.
+Denatured, single-stranded DNA can be reannealed (brought back together) if the denaturing condition is slowly removed.
+If a solution of heat-denatured DNA is slowly cooled, for example, then the two complementary strands can become paired again,

-- The DNA that makes up a chromosome is wound around a group of small basic proteins called histones, forming chromatin.
+he DNA that makes up a chromosome is wound around a group of small basic proteins called histones, forming chromati

 - There are five histone proteins found in eukaryotic cells.